akinlawrence/cash-register/README.md

 <br/>
 ![](assets/1.png)

-Then now its follow by this
+Then now its followed by this
 <br/>
 ![](assets/1.gif)